 The student body is responsible for maintaining its own bank account and financial records and preparing its own annual accounts.
-At year-end, the student body's financial statements will be examined by the Chief Finance Officer who will, if necessary, address any concerns with reference to the fraud procedures above (see 3.3.2).
+At year-end, the student body's financial statements will be examined by the Chief Finance Officer who will, if necessary, address any concerns with reference to the procedures above.
 The College's internal auditor shall have access to records, assets and personnel within the student body in the same way as other areas of the College.